aso38-ua/drugcraft/README.md

 ## 📦 Installation
 1. Download the latest release from the [Releases](../../releases) page.
 2. Place the `.jar` file into your `mods` folder.
-3. Launch Minecraft with Forge or Fabric (depending on your version).
+3. Launch Minecraft with Forge.

 ---